Is Wood a Sustainable Building Material?

-The Obama Adminstration’s official endorsement of wood as a green building material followed the passage of House and Senate resolutions in 2009 and 2010 acknowledging that the American hardwood industry sustainably manages an environmentally preferable natural resource.
+The U.S. government’s official endorsement of wood as a green building material followed the passage of House and Senate resolutions in 2009 and 2010 acknowledging that the American hardwood industry sustainably manages an environmentally preferable natural resource.
 U.S. Department of Agriculture (USDA) Secretary Tom Vilscak recently announced a strategy to promote the use of wood as a green building material.

 According to the Information Center, the Federal Government’s Executive Order 13423 calls for a “sustainable means to create and maintain conditions, under which humans and nature can exist in productive harmony, that permit fulfilling the social, economic and other requirements of present and future generations of Americans.”